History of Munich: Weimar Republic/Nazi regime and World War II

 In 1938, the Munich Agreement, Neville Chamberlain's famous act of appeasement to Hitler, was signed in the city by representatives of Germany, Italy, France and the Britain.
 It ceded the mostly German-speaking regions of Czechoslovakia, called the Sudetenland, to Germany.
 One year later Georg Elser failed in an attempt to assassinate Hitler during his annual speech to commemorate the Beer Hall Putsch in the Bürgerbräukeller in Munich.
 The Bürgerbräukeller is no longer there, but other beerhalls where Hitler spoke, like the Hofbräukeller, the famous Hofbräuhaus and the Löwenbräukeller are still there.
 One of the examples of Nazi architecture in München is the Haus der Deutschen Kunst, an art museum designed by architect Paul Ludwig Troost.

+During the war, Munich was the location of multiple forced labour camps, including two Polenlager camps for Polish youth, and 40 subcamps of the Dachau concentration camp, including Agfa-Commando, Munich-Allach, München-Schwabing, in which men and women of various nationalities were held.

 Munich was the base of the White Rose (German: Die Weiße Rose), a group of students that formed a resistance movement from June 1942 to February 1943.
 The core members were arrested and executed following a distribution of leaflets in Munich University by Hans and Sophie Scholl.

 The city was very heavily damaged by Allied bombing during World War II—the city was hit by 71 air raids over a period of six years.
 As the bombings continued, more and more people moved out.
 By May 1945, 337,000 people (41%) had left.

 The final battle for Munich began on 29 April 1945, when the US 20th Armored Division.
 US 3rd Infantry Division, US 42nd Infantry Division and US 45th Infantry Division assaulted through the outskirts of the city, also liberating Dachau concentration camp in the process.
 Some sectors were well defended against this opening push.
 However, the city itself was captured rather easily, as the German defenders there offered only light resistance, on 30 April 1945.